Varyaa04/Varyaa04/README.md

 - Docker
 - Visual Studio Code

+---

 ## 🌟 Fun fact
-I like to experiment with new technologies and contribute to projects.
-In my free time I like to watch movies, educational videos about the world and paint by numbers :-)
+I love experimenting with new technologies and contributing to projects.
+In my free time, I enjoy watching movies, exploring educational videos, and painting by numbers! :-)

 ---

 Thank you for visiting my profile!
 Feel free to reach out if you'd like to collaborate on a project or just want to chat. 🥳